TencentBlueKing/legacy-bk-paas/paas2/esb/components/confapis/cc/apidocs/en/resource_watch.md

 | bk_supplier_account | string         | Yes    | supplier account                                                  |
 | bk_filter           | object         | No     | filter condition                                                  |

 **Note: The biz_set_relation event will be triggered when biz set is added, deleted or its "bk_scope" field is updated, and when biz is added, deleted or updated which results in its relationship with biz set changed.
-The event detail includes the ID of the biz set whose relation changed and all of the biz IDs it contains after the change**
+The event type(bk_event_type) of these events are all "update", and event detail includes the ID of the biz set whose relation changed and all of the biz IDs it contains after the change.
+When the event is triggered by the biz set deletion event, the biz ID list in the returned event detail is empty**

 #### bk_filter